uturndata/ecs-deployment-wait/README.md

 Like `aws ecs wait services-stable`, this script considers a service stable when there is one service deployment and that deployment's running count of tasks equals its desired count.
 The script exits with an error code when a timeout occurs.

 > Note: This script uses the `aws` and `jq` commands, expecting them in the path.

+## Credit
+Thanks to [@misterjoshua](https://github.com/misterjoshua) for the original script, which has been lightly modified.

 ## Example usage